Karen Kassel, MS, RD, Med

 When the baby drops or "lightens," he or she moves lower into your pelvis.
 This move decreases the pressure on your lungs and stomach.
 You may find it easier to breathe.
 If you had

-heartburn, it may occur less often.
+it may occur less often.
 This move also increases the pressure on your bladder.
 You may need to urinate more often.

 During a pelvic exam, your doctor can describe how far your baby has dropped using “stations.”
 The term “-3 station” means that the baby’s head is not yet in the pelvis.
 “0 station” means that the head is at the middle of the pelvis.
 This is also called engaged.
-When the head is beginning to emerge from the birth canal, the term “+3 station” is used. +3 occurs during delivery and is also called crowning.
+When the head is beginning to emerge from the birth canal, the term “+3 station” is used. "+3 occurs" during delivery and is also called crowning.

 Effacement is the thinning of your cervix in preparation for delivery.
-The cervix is the opening to the uterus (or womb) where the baby is carried during pregnancy.
+The cervix is the opening to the uterus (also called the womb) where the baby is carried during pregnancy.
 You cannot feel effacement, but your doctor will measure it during a pelvic exam.
 Effacement is reported as a percentage.
 If you are “50% effaced,” your cervix has thinned to half of its original thickness.
 When you reach “100% effaced,” the cervix is completely thinned out and ready for a vaginal delivery (when full dilation has been achieved).

 The cervix must open, or dilate, to allow the baby to pass through and be born.
 Measured in centimeters (cm) from 0 to 10, dilation tells you how far the cervix has opened.
 Dilation may begin slowly, without apparent contractions, in the days or weeks before birth.
 Once active labor begins, the cervix dilates to 10 cm.
 You will not feel dilation, but your doctor will measure it.
-If the baby is preterm and smaller than a full-term baby, then delivery can occur prior to 10cm dilation.
+If the baby is preterm and smaller than a full-term baby, then delivery can occur prior to 10 cm dilation.

 During pregnancy, a thick plug of mucus fills the cervical opening.
 This plug is here to keep bacteria out of the uterus.
 As the cervix thins and opens, this plug may fall out.
 When it falls out, you may notice stringy mucus or a thick discharge that is brown, pink, or reddish.
 Labor usually begins within 72 hours of this “show.”

 During pregnancy, your baby is cushioned and protected by a fluid-filled sac called the amniotic sac.
 This sac can break before labor begins.
 You may feel water running out of you or your underwear may be constantly wet.
 The flow can be dripping (if you are standing up) or gushing (if you are lying down).
-If you think your water has broken, call your doctor immediately.
+If you think your water has broken, call your doctor right away.

 These are contractions that occur toward the end of pregnancy.
 As your due date approaches, they may become stronger and more painful.
 Your doctor may ask you to time your contractions to determine if these contractions are the start of labor.
 Time from the beginning of one to the beginning of the next.
 There are a few ways to tell Braxton Hicks (false labor) contractions from contractions of early labor: